On topology changes in quantum field theory and quantum gravity: How the description of topology changes does not work

 Especially in the string theory literature, numerous claims about the compatibility of string theory with topology changes have been made.
 Unfortunately, they often turn out to be hugely exaggerated.
 In this section we will analyze many such claims from the literature.
 In the next section we will then give an example that shows how one can work with conical singularities induced by a topology change and field theories in a mathematically and physically consistent way and without changing the theory.

 In string theory, two quantum field theories are called dual if they give the same physical predictions.
 For a sigma model, the classical equations of motion are invariant under an involution called T duality.
-If applied, the transformation leads to a different sigma model action and a different target space, but it yields the same classical equations of motion and the same conformal field theory with the same central charge.
+If applied in some direction of a coordinate system, the transformation leads to a different sigma model action and a different target space, but it yields the same classical equations of motion and the same conformal field theory with the same central charge.
 For two amplitudes related by this duality, one can prove Buscher rules that relate the original target space metric to the T-dual one \cite{Buscher,Buscher2}.

-Some physicists have applied the Buscher rules for T-duality transformations repeatedly to various coordinates of the target space.
+Some physicists have applied the Buscher rules for T-duality transformations repeatedly to various coordinate directions of the target space.
 The result is a "target-space" whose transition functions fail to be diffeomorphisms on some subsets and which is not metrizable and called "non-geometric" by physicists \cite{Plausch, Hulla, Hullb}.

 According to the definition from \cite{sing}, such a spaces are called singular.
 This illustrates nicely that singularities do not always come in form of a divergent Riemannian tensor.